astutespruce/batamp-viz/analysis/README.md

 ## Bat Presence and Activity

-Bat presence and activity datasets are downloaded from Data Basin.
-You must have download permissions for these datasets granted by Ted Weller (owner of the aggregates) for the account you are using to download.

 ### Prerequisites

 You must have a `.env` file in the root of this project that defines the following environment variables: